gesslar/LPCDoc/docs/types/primitives.md

  * @property {int} stock - Current quantity available for purchase
  * @property {string} info - Reference to additional item description file *
- * The info file contains detailed item descriptions, special features,
- * and any usage instructions.
-These files are stored in the shop's
- * info directory structure.
  */
 class ShopItem {
   string short;